Hensonkk/crypto2/README.md

 Is Crypto the Future?

 Group Members:
-Shloka Jain
+Shloka Jain,
-TJ Davis
+TJ Davis,
-Wipawadee Naiyakhun
+Wipawadee Naiyakhun,
 KeyShawn Henson

 Project Overview

 -Our project aims to explore the potential of Bitcoin as a sustainable and practical form of currency in our ever-evolving world.
 To do this, we will delve into the historical performance and characteristics of Gold, Silver, and Bitcoin.
 By comparing these three forms of currency, we intend to gain insights into whether Bitcoin, a cryptocurrency, has the potential to become a stable and useful medium of exchange.

-Research Questions
+Our Research Questions

 To guide our exploration, we have framed several research questions: